Divisions, Centers & Institutes

 Through scholarly inquiry, artistic creation, and community engagement, the Division of Arts and Humanities cultivates a rich artistic and intellectual community that fosters a respect for diversity and encourages lifelong learning.
 The Division offers degree programs in art, Asian studies, communication, English, graphic design, history, modern languages (Chinese, French, German, Japanese, and Spanish), music, music theatre, public relations, religion, and theatre; as well as a minor in dance, film and new media, photography, and women’s and gender studies; and a Master of Music in Music Theatre Vocal Pedagogy.

 Division of Natural & Social Sciences

 Degree programs in the Division of Natural and Social Sciences prepare students to be leaders, innovators, and caregivers in a complex and rapidly changing world.
-The division offers degrees in such disciplines as biology, chemistry, computer science, data science, economics, engineering science, environmental science, geospatial science, mathematics, neuroscience, physics, political science, psychology, sociology, criminal justice, and international political economy.
+The division offers degrees in such disciplines as biology, chemistry, computer science, data science, economics, engineering, environmental science, geospatial science, mathematics, neuroscience, physics, political science, psychology, sociology, criminal justice, and international political economy.
 The division also offers several dual-degree programs with partner institutions.

 Division of Professional Studies

 The Division of Professional Studies offers academic programs that lead to professional licensure or certifications: education, nursing, social work, exercise and sport science.
 In addition to Carthage’s liberal arts curriculum, these programs provide career-specific education and field experiences to prepare students to meet requirements for successful certification or licensure in a particular career path.

 Carthage opened a School of Business and Economics in fall 2022, bringing together Carthage’s distinguished faculty in accounting, finance, business design and innovation, marketing, business, and sports management, and economics — as well as the renowned A. W. Clausen Center for World Business.